frankieee324/EmployeeTracker/README.md

 # EmployeeTracker

 ## Description
-Create roll and departments
+* Create roll and departments.
-Add, edit, and remove employees
+* Add, edit, and remove employees.

 ## Table of Contents (Optional)